 That being said, you might express your love language differently with your friends than you would with a partner.
 For example, if your love language is words of affirmation, you might be the type who always reminds your friends that you’re proud of what they’re doing or telling them that they’re great parents.
 We all get so caught up in our busy lives that we can forget that the simple sentence, “Hey, you’re doing a great job as a mom; I hope you know that,” can make someone’s day.

 If your love language is quality time, you’re probably the friend who always tries to get the group together or make plans with your bestie.
 Every friend group needs that person because you’re the glue that keeps everything together!

 Acts of service among friends can manifest in many ways.
 Consider any little thing you do to help out your friends.
 If this is your love language, you probably email your friends job listings that you think they’d be awesome at or text them a meme every morning to make them smile.
 All of these are acts of service, even if you don’t feel like you’re doing some big thing to impact their lives.
 Trust us when we say it’s the little things that make all the difference in the world.

 Is food a love language?

-You may have heard your friend say that food is their love language, and some experts may agree.
+You may have heard a friend say food is their love language, and some experts agree!
 Patrick Wanis, a relationship and human behavior expert, told SheKnows, “Food incorporates all the other five languages and all five senses.
 It’s a very powerful way of creating a connection and expressing love.”
-Sharing a meal with someone is a very intimate act and can help break down walls and people grow more comfortable with one another.
+Sharing a meal with someone is a very intimate act and can help break down walls.
+It’s a chance for people to grow more comfortable with one another.